5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Perform an NVRAM Reset (in BootPicker, hit Space Bar to reveal the tool)
 - Select macOS to boot

 The system may crash the first time when booting macOS Ventura.
 That's normal.
 I think it's be related to injecting the AppleIntelCPUPowerManagement kexts.
-After that, it's workinf fine.
+After that, it's working fine.

 ### BIOS Settings